mehdimerbah/BW_Seminar/README.md

 1. Seed Extraction:

     Substrings of read extracted with or without overlap.
 Seed length (parameter -L) can be set anywhere from 4-32 (20-25 with good rapport).
-When read length varies, it is better to use a seed length as a sublinear function of read length:
+When read length varies, it is better to use a seed interval length as a sublinear function of read length:

     ```
     I(x) = max(1, floor(1 + 1.15 * √x))